javiervela/llm-information-extraction-workshop/01_setup/README.md

 # 🛠️ Module 1 – Setup & Environment

+Ensure you can run LLMs locally with **Ollama** and access the remote **CESGA FinisTerrae III cluster**.

+---

 ## 🎯 Goal

-Ensure you can run LLMs locally and access the remote **CESGA FinisTerrae III cluster**.
+You will install Ollama, verify Python & Poetry, and confirm CESGA access.
+Completing this module ensures you’re ready for local and cluster-based LLM extractions.

 ---